What is Regulatory Compliance?

 - Living persons, but not necessarily only EU citizens

 - Medical information, information collected as part of a clinical trial, sales of information to or from consumer reporting agencies, publicly available personal information, any personal information under the Gramm-Leach-Billey Act, and any personal information under the Driver’s Privacy Protection Act.

 - Exceptions provided to businesses that do not have knowledge of a child’s age.

 - No stipulation on how much revenue a business makes

-- Supervisory authority must be notified within 72 hours of data breaches
+- The supervisory authority must be notified within 72 hours of data breaches.

 The State of Regulatory Compliance